top of page

 It was lunchtime and Mom was collecting things from the cupboards to make our lunches.

-She turned around to get something from the fridge, opened the door and their he was.
+She turned around to get something from the fridge, opened the door and there he was.
 Sitting atop of her freshly washed, plucked from the garden carrots in the vegetable crisper, lining the bottom.

 "OMG!
 It's a rat!" she screamed.